Ernst Toller

 Ernst Toller (1 December 1893 – 22 May 1939) was a German author, playwright, left-wing politician and revolutionary, known for his Expressionist plays.
 He served in 1919 for six days as President of the short-lived Bavarian Soviet Republic, after which he became the head of its army.
 He was imprisoned for five years for his part in the armed resistance by the Bavarian Soviet Republic to the central government in Berlin.
 While in prison Toller wrote several plays that gained him international renown.
 They were performed in London and New York City as well as in Berlin.

 In 1933 Toller was exiled from Germany after the Nazis came to power.
 He did a lecture tour in 1936–1937 in the United States and Canada, settling in California for a while before going to New York.
 He joined other exiles there.
-He died by suicide in May 1939.
+He committed suicide in May 1939.

-In 2000, several of his plays were published in an English translation.
-The most recent comprehensive biography of Toller is by Robert Ellis, "Ernst Toller and German Society.
-Intellectuals as Leaders and Critics" Fairleigh Dickison University Press, 2013.